 Bring a sled, crazy carpet, or some other slippery object.
 Why?
 So that you can slide back down to the car.
 Why walk when you can fly and glide down the trail?
 After all, walking down the hills is one of the big reasons why skiers think snowshoeing is boring.

 Choose a trail that is interesting and rewarding.
 Hike up to a ridge top or easy summit.
 Hike to a beautiful lake and play games on the ice (more games at the end of the story.)
 Or, even choose a trail that follows a creek with fun little bridges.

 Be Fun!
 Whether with kids or not, games are an excellent way to stay entertained on the trail.
-If you are traveling with kids and they’re bored, perhaps it’s because you, Mom and Dad, are boring.
+If you are traveling with kids and they’re bored, perhaps it’s because you, Mom and Dad, are boring, not snowshoeing.
 Bring treats, play games, laugh, tell jokes and stories, be FUN.
 If you are having a good time, the kids will have a good time.

 Tips for Snowshoeing with a Sled

 Games to Play on Snowshoe Trips

 - Hide and Seek – Play while moving forward in the direction you are hiking.
 For example, the kids must run up the trail before finding their next spot to hide.
 Watch the miles fly by.

 - Horse Rides – The names we have given to pulling kids uphill with our hiking poles.
 Trust me, it works!

 - Fun kids’ games such as Red Light Green Light, Duck Duck Goose, What time is it Mr. Wolf, or Simon Says.
 My favourite is “What time is it, Mr. Snowman?” (instead of Mr. Wolf) with variations such as it’s one bunny hop, two arctic seal slides, three penguin waddles, four polar bear crawls… – and the game can be played while hiking.